|National Point of Contact|

 |Laura Keogh Jul 2016 - Jul 2018|

-Ireland is one of the original members of ESA (European Space Agency) joining in 1975 and an active participant in a variety of ESA programmes such as space science, satellite navigation, satellite communications and launcher development.
-There are many young space enthusiasts in Ireland seeking opportunities in space education and the space industry.
-Until now, there has been no central location for space networking in Ireland.
-Therefore, SGAC Ireland shall provide a focal point for the space community in Ireland to bring space awareness and to ensure opportunities are maximized to the new generation of Irish space leaders.
-If you have an interest in space and uniting the Irish space community please join us and spread the word about SGAC Ireland.
+Welcome to homepage of SGAC Ireland!
+SGAC Ireland provides a focal point for the space community in Ireland to bring space awareness and to ensure opportunities are maximized to the new generation of Irish space leaders.
+If you have an interest in space and in the Irish space community in particular please join us and spread the word about SGAC Ireland.
 If you have any useful information (e.g., links, events, clubs or societies) which would add to our current page, please do not hesitate to contact Ireland’s National Point of Contact.

 Young Space Activities Overview in Ireland